six50/sixfifty/_posts/2017-04-30-data-driven-logo.md

 As with many UK electoral trackers, we thought a good starting point was to include the colours of the main parties.
 To many who are interested in politics these are instantly recognisable and help to convey what we’re trying to achieve.

 ![Election Tracker Logos]({% link images/post_images/logos.png %})
+*BBC and FT election trackers, and the Britain Elects poll aggregator logos*

 ### Ideas